ValeriiKlimenko/genKYandOnePion/README.md

 Options:

---channel is channel name "KLambda" or "KSigma" or "Pi0P" or "Pi0P_2g" or "PiN" ("KLambda" is default value!)
+--channel is channel name "KLambda" or "KSigma" or "Pi0P" or "Pi0P_2g" or "PiN" ("KLambda" is default value)

 Pi0P - EG will generate e,p,pi0

 Pi0P_2g is Pi0P with pi0 decay, EG will generate e,p,g,g

+--lambda1520=yes It works only for "KLambda" channel.
+It sets Lambda mass = 1518.8 MeV (default masss is 1115.683 MeV)

---ebeam is Ebeam that should be >0 and less than 12GeV (Energy of the beam) (default value is 10.6 GeV)
+--ebeam is Ebeam that should be >0 and less than 30GeV (Energy of the beam) (default value is 10.6 GeV)

---q2min is Q2 min in GeV2 is more than 0.01 and less than 12 GeV2 (default value is 0.05 GeV2)
+--q2min is Q2 min in GeV2 is more than 0.01 and less than 30 GeV2 (default value is 0.05 GeV2)

---q2max is Q2 min in GeV2 >0.01 and less then 12 GeV2 (default value is 5 GeV2)
+--q2max is Q2 min in GeV2 >0.01 and less then 30 GeV2 (default value is 5 GeV2)
 This is the range in Q2, where the events will be generated.

 --w_min is W min value in GeV. wmin should be >0,  if Wmin less than treshold, treshold value will be used. (default value is threshold GeV)